kknapp3/694GroupProject/docs/index.md

 #### 3 How much money in total for each state by manufactures?

 Now that we know some states receive more moneys than the others, so what about the manufactures?
-In the present figure, it shows that the applicable manufacturers, group purchasing organizations, or drug and medical device companies in California, Illinois, Indiana, Massachusetts, and New Jersey.
+In the present figure, it shows that the applicable manufacturers, group purchasing organizations, or drug and medical device companies in California, Illinois, Indiana, Massachusetts, and New Jersey have a higher amount of payments than the other states.

 {% capture includeGuts %}
 {% include fig3.html %}